 03 of 05

 Cleaning is always a great place to start, but creating real change in your home will require you to take it a step further and purge some of the things you don't need.
 At first, this can seem a little daunting, but be relentless.
 If something hasn’t seen the light of day for an entire year (or more), then you've spent an entire year proving to yourself that you don't really need it.

 The important part about this step is to be methodical.
 Don't just start ripping open closets and drawers and pulling everything out.
 You'll wear yourself out much sooner than you think, and the pile of things that will end up sitting on the floor is more likely to discourage than encourage you.
 Instead, use the same plan you had when cleaning, and go one room at a time.
 The process will take a little longer, but it will be much more manageable and far more likely to reach completion.Continue to 4 of 5 below.

 Bring Fresh Flowers Home

-This may sound like a little thing, but you'll be surprised at the impact that a range of fresh flowers can have on each and every room of your home.
+This may sound like a little thing, but you'll be surprised at the impact that a range of fresh flowers can have on various rooms in your home.
 Compared to some of the other options, florals are among the least expensive makeovers you can bring to a space.
-Finding the right colors, heights and arrangements can really complement the existing decor in your rooms.
-And the right plants can do anything from cleaning the air to providing at home aromatherapy to lift your mood or help you relax.Continue to 6 of 6 below.
+Finding the right colors, heights, and arrangements can really complement the existing decor in your rooms.
+And the right plants can do anything from cleaning the air to providing at-home aromatherapy to lift your mood or help you relax.Continue to 5 of 5 below.